Population Interference in Panel Experiments: Setup

-Unfortunately, inference is still impossible without any assumptions on the population interference structure \citep{basseairoldi2018}.
+If we make both assumptions, inference is relatively straightforward.
+However, if we only assume that there is population interference and no carryover effects, inference is still impossible without any assumptions on the population interference structure \citep{basseairoldi2018}.
 One way forward is to assume that the outcomes of unit $i$ depend only on the treatments assigned to a subset of the population.
 This intuition extends more generally to the assertion that the outcome of unit $i$ at time $t$ depends on a low-dimensional representation of $w_{1:n, 1:t}$.
 Formally, for each unique $i,t$ pair we define the exposure mapping $f_{i,t}: \{0,1\}^{n\times t} \to \Delta$, where $\Delta$ is the set of possible exposures\footnote{To make exposure mappings useful, we assume the cardinality of $\Delta$ is (substantially) smaller than $n\times t$.} \citep{aronow2017}.
+On the other hand, if we assume that there is no population interference, again, we would need additional assumptions to obtain valid randomization-based inference \citep{bojinov2020panel}.

 Defining exposure mappings in this flexible manner allows us to unify and transparently consider restrictions on the population interference and the duration of the carryover effect.
 Throughout this paper, we restrict our focus to properly specified time-invariant exposure mappings, which are formally defined below.